iamFury2K/Sentiment-Analysis-/README.md

-# Sentiment-Analysis-
+# EmotionDetectorDeploy
-This repo contains a ML model which can distinguish positive and negative reviews for Amazon products
+The Stream_lit.py file deploys the ML model